MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-create-image-labeling-projects.md

 ### Data column mapping (preview)

-If you select a MLTable data asset, another **Data Column Mapping** step appears for you to specify the column that contains the image URLs.
+If you select an MLTable data asset, another **Data Column Mapping** step appears for you to specify the column that contains the image URLs.

 [!INCLUDE [mapping](includes/machine-learning-data-labeling-mapping.md)]